Canihan Family Cellars

 Current Winery: Canihan Family Cellars

-Winery Backgrounder: We have become big fans of Canihan Family wines.
-Today, Agent Red returns to Canihan and returns with their limited production Cabernet Franc.
-To Red, this is a double victory, as his love for the winery is matched only by his love for this delicious varietal.
-The Sonoma Valley AVA is one of the oldest wine growing regions in California with the first vines being planted in the early 1800s.
+Backgrounder: The Sonoma Valley AVA is one of the oldest wine growing regions in California with the first vines being planted in the early 1800s.
 The AVA is located along California Route 12 and its eastern boundary are the southern end of the Mayacama mountains.
-The unique micro-climate with less rainfall and fog than other parts of the region along with its unique soil provides ideal growing conditions for Cabernet Franc.
+The unique micro-climate with less rainfall and fog than other parts of the region along with its unique soil provides ideal growing conditions for Pinot Noir.
+Grown on their tiny estate vineyard, today’s wine is a special treat.
+Read Agent Red’s tasting notes, followed by his interview with Bill Canihan, below.

 Wine Spies Tasting Profile:

 AGENT RED: Greetings, Alex Beloz.
-We are thrilled to be showing your 2006 Canihan Family Cabernet Franc today.
+We are thrilled to be showing your 2007 Canihan Family Pinot Noir today.
 Thanks so much for taking some time to answer questions for our Operatives today.

 ALEX: Glad to share some info.